Edit22/Edit22/README.md

  :compass: I'm based in England <br>
- :nerd_face: Currently, I'm learning JavaScript and React <br>
+ :nerd_face: Currently, I'm learning JavaScript, TypeScript and React <br>
  🔭 Looking to land a permanent job <br>
  :stew: See my portfolio at:  <br>